Chart Color Schemes

 An assessment of population growth drivers in Stratton - Jane Brook reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Stratton - Jane Brook's population is approximately 7,814 as of August 2025.
-This figure represents an increase of 795 people since the 2021 Census, which reported a population of 7,019.
-The increase is inferred from the estimated resident population of 7,634 in June 2024 and an additional 173 validated new addresses since the Census date.
-This results in a population density of 332 persons per square kilometer.
-Stratton - Jane Brook's growth rate of 11.3% between the 2021 Census and August 2025 exceeds the national average of 8.6%, positioning it as a regional growth leader.
+Stratton - Jane Brook's population is around 7,814 as of November 2025.
+This reflects an increase of 795 people, representing a growth of 11.3% since the 2021 Census which reported a population of 7,019 people.
+This change is inferred from the estimated resident population of 7,634 from the ABS as of June 2024 and an additional 173 validated new addresses since the Census date.
+The population density ratio is 332 persons per square kilometer, indicating significant space per person and potential room for further development.
+Stratton - Jane Brook's growth rate of 11.3% since the 2021 census exceeded the national average of 8.9%, positioning it as a growth leader in the region.
 Natural growth contributed approximately 61.6% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate post-2032 growth, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future demographic trends suggest a population increase just below the median for statistical areas across the nation.
-The area is expected to grow by 845 persons to 2041, with an overall increase of 8.5% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+With current demographic trends, a population increase just below the median of statistical areas across the nation is expected for Stratton - Jane Brook.
+The area is projected to grow by 845 persons to reach a total population of approximately 9,659 by 2041, representing an overall increase of 8.5% over the 17-year period.

 Frequently Asked Questions - Population